The Southern Argus: History

 The Southern Argus (as distinct from the Northern Argus published in Clare) is one of the state's oldest country newspapers, privately owned by the Elliott and Jones families for 140 years.
 It was founded by Ebenezer Ward (1837–1917) in Port Elliot as a weekly newspaper, the first issue appearing on Saturday 17 March 1866.
 While primarily called the Southern Argus, for the first decade it was also subtitled; "And Strathalbyn, Wellington, Milang, Langhorne's Creek, Woodchester, Mount Barker, Echunga, Macclesfield, Bull's Creek, Clarendon, Noarlunga, Willunga, Aldinga, Sellick's Hill, Myponga, Normanville, Yankalilla, Rapid Bay, Cape Jervis, Inman Valley, Bald Hills, Hindmarsh Valley, Encounter Bay, Victor Harbor, Port Elliot, Middleton, Currency Creek and Goolwa,.and River Murray Advertiser."

 Ward expected that the new southern port of Port Elliot was to become an enterprising outlet for the River Murray trade.
 Using the original Observer printing press, Ward set up the newspaper in the small coastal town; its first office was previously J. Barton's shop.
 In mid-April 1868, following financial difficulties and ownership changes, the production of the newspaper moved to William Colman's shop in Strathalbyn, then on 5 December 1868, to their new building adjacent to the Strathalbyn Post Office.
 It was purchased in 1871 by William Fisher and Joseph Elliott (c.
-1833 – 21 May 1883), the latter whose brother James Elliott was the first owner of The Kapunda Herald.
+1833 – 21 May 1883), the latter whose brother James Elliott (c.
+1836 – 22 April 1883) was the first owner of The Kapunda Herald.
 Elliott bought his partner out shortly after.